tilwolff/streamdisc/README.md

     - configure lighttpd to treat files in that folder as cgi executables.
 - access disc
     - with your browser: point you browser to `your.local.ip.address:port/cgi-bin/streamdisc_cgi`
-    - with kodi/xbmc: add a video or generic file source named _streamdisc_ with path `http://your.local.ip.address:port/cgi-bin/streamdisc_cgi`
+    - with KODI/XBMC: add a video or generic file source named _streamdisc_ with path `http://your.local.ip.address:port/cgi-bin/streamdisc_cgi`

+## License
+streamdisc is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+streamdisc is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+## Credits
+A significant part of the code for the standalone streamdisc_server was taken from [nweb](http://www.ibm.com/developerworks/systems/library/es-nweb/).

 ## Screenshots
+### DVD content in web browser
 ![browser](/browser.png)

+### BluRay content in web browser
 ![browser](/browser_bd.png)

+### Integration in KODI/XBMC media center
 ![add source](/add_source.png)
 ![directory listing](/dir_listing.png)